 Review of California Penal Code 664/187 Attempted Murder Laws and Best Defenses

-California Penal Code 664/187 PC describes the crime of attempted murder as when someone has an intent to kill another person, and takes a direct step to kill them, but the victim survives.
+California Penal Code 664/187 PC is a complex legal framework that describes the crime of attempted murder.
+It involves a specific intent to kill another person and taking a direct step to kill them, but with the victim surviving.
+Understanding and navigating this legal terrain requires professional guidance.

 In other words, the intended crime of murder was not completed, but an attempted murder charge must include the crucial element of an intent to kill.